syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 Create a new BlankApp (Xamarin.Forms.Portable) application in Xamarin Studio or Visual Studio for **Xamarin.Forms**.

-Create a new Android application in Xamarin Studio or Visual Studio for **Xamarin.Android**.

-Create a new iOS application in Xamarin Studio or Visual Studio for **Xamarin.iOS**.

 ## Adding SfDataGrid in Xamarin.Forms

 1. Add the required assembly references to the pcl and renderer projects as discussed in the [Assembly deployment](#assembly-deployment) section.

-2. Import [SfDataGrid](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid.html) control namespace Syncfusion.SfDataGrid.XForms.
+2. Import SfDataGrid control namespace Syncfusion.SfDataGrid.XForms.

-3. Set the [SfDataGrid](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid.html) control as content to the ContentPage.
+3. Set the SfDataGrid control as content to the ContentPage.

 {% tabs %}